beingfluid/IntegrateNow/Chapter3_RESTAPIExplorer.md

   ![RESTAPIExplorer6](/images/post6.png)

+&nbsp;&nbsp;&nbsp;&nbsp;Okay, we are not done yet with REST API explorer, But that's it for this chapter.
+I am going to let you guys experiment with REST API explorer for now and in next chapter we will look at the other missing pieces.
+ServiceNow documentation is still the best way to learn about REST API explorer.
+Two of the best resources can be found [here](https://developer.servicenow.com/dev.do#!/learn/courses/sandiego/app_store_learnv2_rest_sandiego_rest_integrations/app_store_learnv2_rest_sandiego_inbound_rest_integrations/app_store_learnv2_rest_sandiego_introduction_to_the_rest_api_explorer) & [here](https://docs.servicenow.com/bundle/paris-application-development/page/integrate/inbound-rest/concept/use-REST-API-Explorer.html#use-REST-API-Explorer).

 ###### what about other web services?

 &nbsp;&nbsp;&nbsp;&nbsp;Some of you might be thinking, why we are only talking about REST and not SOAP or GraphQL?
 Remember, I did promise you to be able to do any kind of integrations!
 It is a foundation and we are starting with the most widely used and easiest web service.
 But bear with me, we will be there and be soon.